 It’s home to tons of restaurants, boutiques, malls, bars, and the very nice Parque 93 which is surrounded by shops and even more places to eat.

-And El Chapinero is the gay friendly area within Zona Rosa with lots of gay and lesbian bars.
+El Chapinero is a gay-friendly area within Zona Rosa with lots of gay and lesbian bars.

 #7 Parque Central Simón Bolívar